steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

         </xjcSourceExcludeFilters>

 Filters can be used to identify files to be excluded from processing by XJC and SchemaGen.
-All configuration properties for Mojos within the jaxb2-maven-plugin use optional Filters to identify these
+All configuration properties for Mojos within the jaxb-maven-plugin use optional Filters to identify these

 ### Configuring a pattern filter